-Puppeteer is a Node library that provides a high-level API to control headless Chrome or Chromium browsers over the DevTools Protocol . … A headless browser is a web browser, without a graphical user interface, that is mainly used for automated testing.
+Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol .
+Puppeteer runs headless by default, but can be configured to run full (non-headless) Chrome or Chromium.

 Read moreHow do you use a Puppeteer?